-This man-made beauty fuses with the vibrance and green of the beech forests to create a truly unique and colorful city, where you can spend hours simply walking through, enjoying the beauty.
+This man-made beauty fuses with the vibrance and green of the beech forests to create a truly unique and colorful Romanian city.

 Many of these historic places play host to lots of workshops, teaching skills passed down from generations.

-A city with a rich history and colorful architecture, Targu Mures is another of Transylvania’s hidden gems.
+A Romanian city with a rich history and colorful architecture, Targu Mures is another of Transylvania’s hidden gems.

 Culturally, the city is also a great place to start exploring Székely Land; an area of Romania with a deep Hungarian influence.